bts/test-kafka/README.md

 # test-kafka

-A minimal in-process Kafka and ZooKeeper runner for testing.
+An in-process Kafka and ZooKeeper runner for testing in Clojure.
 Adapted from [clj-kafka](https://github.com/pingles/clj-kafka)'s integration tests.

 ## Usage